Quality Control - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Quality control refers to a set of procedures through which businesses review their manufactured products to ensure they meet standard quality requirements.
-There are certain standards or qualities that products must meet, failure of the products to meet the stipulated qualities means they must be improved upon.
+There are certain standards or qualities that products must meet.
+Failure of the products to meet the stipulated qualities means they must be junked, reworked, or improved upon.

 The International Organization for Standardization (ISO) specifies quality standards that products must fulfill.

 Quality control must be carried out in every process of a business operation to ensure that products meet the required specifications.
 Testing the units of a product to determine whether they are within the scope of quality standards is essential.